project:validate

 Interactive Example

-The following command validates your current project using the interactive mode:
+Here's a command that validates your current project using the interactive mode:

 suitecloud project:validate -i